AssetFetch/spec/spec.md

 #### 8.5.2.3.
 Deleting archives

-If a component has the `role.archive` datablock then it is assumed to be ephemeral, meaning that the client SHOULD delete it from the local implementation directory after all component files have been extracted from it.
+If a component has the `handle.archive` datablock then it is assumed to be ephemeral, meaning that the client SHOULD delete it from the local implementation directory after all component files have been extracted from it.

 ## 8.6.
 Handling component files

 After downloading all component files and arranging them on disk, the client can begin to handle/import the files.
-The behavior of a component is largely controlled by its `role.*` datablock.
+The behavior of a component is largely controlled by its `handle.*` datablock.

 ### 8.6.1.
-Handling for components without a  `role.*` datablock
+Handling for components without a  `handle.*` datablock

+The absence of a `handle.*` datablock indicates that a component file is passive.
 Do not handle the file directly, only store it (see [8.3.2](#832-downloading-and-storing-component-files)) so that other components can reference it.
 Also see [2.7.1](#271-component-activeness) for the definition and examples of component activeness.

 ### 8.6.2.
-Handling based on the native role datablock (`role.native`)
+Handling based on the native handling datablock (`handle.native`)

 Make an attempt to load this file through the host application's native import feature for this file's format, as indicated by the `format.*` datablock.

 ### 8.6.3.
-Handling a loose material map (`role.loose_material_map`)
+Handling a loose material map (`handle.loose_material_map`)

 Many file formats for 3D content - both vendor-specific as well as open - offer native support for referencing external texture files.
 Providers SHOULD use these "native" material formats whenever possible and send the relevant texture files along as passive files, as described above.
-The `role.loose_material_map` is designed for cases in which this is not possible or practical.
+The `handle.loose_material_map` is designed for cases in which this is not possible or practical.

 It provides a basic material system where multiple components define the maps of a PBR material.
 The client SHOULD handle these components by creating a new material in its host application and adding the PBR map to it in a way that represents common practice for the given host application.

 ### 8.6.4.
-Handling a loose environment map (`role.loose_environment_map`)
+Handling a loose environment map (`handle.loose_environment_map`)

 Environments for image-based lighting face a similar challenge as PBR materials as it is common practice to only provide a singular image file without any further information.

-This the `role.loose_environment_map` datablock indicates that this component is one such environment map with a specific projection, meaning that it should be imported as an environment or something similar within the context of the host application.
+This the `handle.loose_environment_map` datablock indicates that this component is one such environment map with a specific projection, meaning that it should be imported as an environment or something similar within the context of the host application.

 ## 8.7.
 Handling component-links